zeinababbasi/ColorifyGame/README.md

-# Python-Games
-I put my python game projects here

-# Usage
+# ColorifyGame
-There is always a main file in the project root directory; run it with python main.py
+There is a colored nxn square.
+The robot tries to fill all nxn squares with same color using a greedy algorithm.